DavidVentura/blog/blog/raw/cross-compiling-for-openwrt/POST.md

 This drops the binary size from 3.2MB to 1.3MB.
 That's substantial.
 If you are interested in reducing this further, there's a very handy guide [on github](https://github.com/johnthagen/min-sized-rust).

+Stripping the binary after that (`mips-linux-gnu-strip binary`) drops it to a respectable 285KB.

-# Compiling the application for the garget
+# Compiling the application for the target

 In my case, what I want to build uses the MQTT protocol, for which the crate I picked uses the `libmosquitto` C-bindings.